SillyTavern/SillyTavern-Extras/talkinghead/README.md

 FileNotFoundError: Model file /home/xxx/SillyTavern-extras/talkinghead/tha3/models/separable_float/eyebrow_decomposer.pt not found, please check the path.
 ```

-The solution is to remove (or rename) your `SillyTavern-extras/talkinghead/tha3/models` directory, and restart *SillyTavern-extras*.
+The solution is to remove (or rename) your `SillyTavern-extras/talkinghead/tha3/models/` directory, and restart *SillyTavern-extras*.
 If the model directory does not exist, `talkinghead` will download the models at the first run.

 The models are actually shared between the live mode and the manual poser, so it doesn't matter which one you run first.

+#### Known missing features

+**Visual novel mode** and **group chats** are not supported by `talkinghead`.

+The `/emote` command only works with `talkinghead` when *visual novel mode* is **off**.

+Also, the live mode is not compatible with the popular VTuber software Live2D.
+Rather, `talkinghead` is an independent exploration of somewhat similar functionality in the context of providing a live anime avatar for AI characters.

+#### Known bugs

+During development, known bugs are collected into [TODO](TODO.md).

+As `talkinghead` is a part of SillyTavern-extras, you may also want to check the [SillyTavern-extras issue tracker](https://github.com/SillyTavern/SillyTavern-Extras/issues/).

 ### Creating a character